-- Build practical skills in the use of social accountability tools and methods such as participatory planning and budgeting, gender budgeting, social audits, citizen report cards, community scorecards and other performance monitoring tools.
+- build practical skills in the use of citizen-led accountability methods and tools such as participatory planning, budgeting and expenditure tracking, social audits, citizen report cards, community scorecards, and other performance monitoring tools;

-- Identify the characteristics of an enabling environment for citizen-led accountability.
+- identify the characteristics of an enabling environment for citizen engagement; and,

-- Identify ways to use citizen-led accountability tools in advocacy to make the case for change.
+- explore ways to use citizen-led accountability tools in advocacy to make the case for change.

-- Increase organizational capacity to build accountability into future projects and programs;
+- increase organizational capacity to build accountability into future projects and programs; and,

-- Develop the ability to assess government programs and services to ensure the quality of public service delivery to all citizens.
+- develop the ability to assess government programs and services to ensure access to quality public services for all citizens.